 Appealing to either audience takes a slightly different brand strategy, and a completely different brand identity.

-Your brand strategy is the foundation to your branding, as it helps to build up who you are as a brand through your brand story, values, messaging, and tone of voice.
+Your brand strategy helps to build up who you are as a brand through your story, values, messaging, and tone of voice.

 As you build your brand strategy you should keep in mind how you plan to instil trust in your customers.

 For healthcare, just as patients won’t choose a practice they don’t know or trust, B2B buyers won’t buy from a brand they don’t know or trust.

 Trust and reliability are two huge pillars when it comes to your healthcare branding, as your audience (patients and buyers alike) are trusting you with their wellbeing and trusting that you will make the right recommendations and choices for them.

 This is where your brand strategy comes into play, as it can help you to identify exactly how you will look to your target audience, and how you plan to communicate your brand to them.